Accessibility Tools

 Through funding from the Nova Scotia Department of Communities, Culture, Tourism and Heritage (CCTH), Recreation Nova Scotia has engaged J. Griffin Consulting, in partnership with Ready4 Consulting, as the lead consultant team.
 Led by Jillian Griffin, the team brings over 40 years of combined experience in recreation leadership training, adult education, inclusive program design, and sector engagement across Nova Scotia.

-Deliverables and Project Timeline
+Phase 1: Deliverables and Design Updated Project Timeline

 Sector Survey